tntrung/msgan/README.md

 ## Data
 * Supporting datasets: MNIST, Stacked MNIST (or MNIST 1K) CIFAR-10/100, STL-10 and ImageNet 32x32.
-* When the code runs first time, the dataset is automatically downloaded in `./output/` or your defined path `--out_dir=...`.
+* When the code runs first time, the dataset is automatically downloaded in `--data_source=...`.

 ### Training and testing